sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-client/angular.md

     }
 ```

+1. `TrackInfo` type, which groups a track publication with the participant's identity.
-1. The URL of the application server.
+2. The URL of the application server.
-2. The URL of the LiveKit server.
+3. The URL of the LiveKit server.
-3. Angular component decorator that defines the `AppComponent` class and associates the HTML and CSS files with it.
+4. Angular component decorator that defines the `AppComponent` class and associates the HTML and CSS files with it.
-4. The `roomForm` object, which is a form group that contains the `roomName` and `participantName` fields.
+5. The `roomForm` object, which is a form group that contains the `roomName` and `participantName` fields.
 These fields are used to join a video call room.
-5. The room object, which represents the video call room.
+6. The room object, which represents the video call room.
+7. The local video track, which represents the user's camera.
+8. Map that links track SIDs with `TrackInfo` objects.
+This map is used to store remote tracks and their associated participant identities.

 The `app.component.ts` file defines the following variables: